dcodeIO/setup-node-nvm/README.md

 ### node-arch (Windows only)

 The architecture of node.js to use.
 Defaults to system arch if omitted.
 More info about nvm-windows arch modifier [here](https://github.com/coreybutler/nvm-windows#usage).
+Note that the action will reject to run on both GNU/Linux and macOS if node-arch is provided.

 ## Example usage: